codex-storage/codex-research/design/metadata-overhead.md

 ### Block Stores and Local Repo

-All interaction with blocks/chunks sit behind the `BlockStore` abstraction, which currently only supports querying blocks by hash.
+All interactions with blocks/chunks sit behind the `BlockStore` abstraction, which currently only supports querying blocks by hash.
 It should be extended to allow querying by Merkle root and block index and/or range.

 The local repo should be aware of the persisted Merkle tree.
 When a requests by index is made, the store first locates the persisted Merkle tree corresponding to the specified root and retrieves the requested leaf and corresponding Merkle proofs.